Rehab for Men: Drug & Alcohol Treatment Programs & Options

-Some research claims that men and women benefit in different ways from certain forms of behavioral and pharmacological treatments for substance use disorders.1 Gender-specific rehab programs provide a solution to the ways that addiction can sometimes manifest differently in men than in women.
+Some research claims that men and women benefit in different ways from certain forms of behavioral and pharmacological treatments for substance use disorders.1

-How Does Substance Abuse Affect Men Differently?
+How Does Addiction Affect Men Differently?

 Many recent studies have focused on the negative effects and consequences that addiction has on women and not the unique challenges that men face when recovering from substance use disorders, nor benefits of gender-specific treatment for men.
 This may highlight the need for more conclusive recent research in men struggling with addiction and the specific ways it impacts them.1,3

-Most research shows that men and women have comparable outcomes after they have received substance abuse treatment.
+Most research shows that men and women have comparable outcomes after they have received substance use treatment.
 However, factors that are related to relapse appear to be different.
 Women appear to be more sensitive to relapse contributors like trauma, physical and sexual abuse, negative emotions, and cues or triggers for resuming use than men are.
 Studies have shown that men in recovery also appear to receive more social support at home than women.5

 A clinical review examined several studies that looked at the differences between men and women who received different interventions for substance use disorders.
 There were no gender differences with behavioral therapies for cocaine use disorder, but disulfiram, a medication used to treat certain substance use disorders, appeared to be more effective in men with cocaine use disorder than women.
 Men who are treated for alcohol use disorder with naltrexone appear to have poorer treatment outcomes than women.
 Naltrexone seemed to reduce alcohol’s stimulating effects more in women than in men.1